keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 </section><section data-markdown>

 The conclusion is the truth claim.
-(For example: “Obama is the 44th president” can be a conclusion.)
+(For example: “Trump is the 46th president” can be a conclusion.)
 Premises are statements that, if true, support or prove your conclusion.
-(For example, statements that support the claim above might be: “Obama won the presidential election” and “there were 43 U.S. Presidents before 2004.”)
+(For example, statements that support the claim above might be: Trump won the presidential election” and “there were 45 U.S. Presidents before 2020.”)